tim5211/C-C-Generale-Zero-Hour/README.md

 --------------------------------------------------------------------------------

 📁 How to Use
-Download one or more .packed map files from this repository.
+Download one or more .packed or .zip map files from this repository.

-Place the .packed files in the same folder as Tim's Zero Hour Map Manager.exe.
+Place the .packed or .zip files in the same folder as Tim's Zero Hour Map Manager.exe.

 Launch the map manager.